Archie Christie: Early life

-In April 1913, Lt Christie was seconded to the Royal Flying Corps, and he became a flying officer with No. 3 Squadron based at Larkhill.
+Promoted to lieutenant in 1912, Christie was seconded to the Royal Flying Corps in April 1913.
+He became a flying officer with No. 3 Squadron based at Larkhill.
 Unable to continue flying because of sinus problems, he became a transport officer, also in the Royal Flying Corps.

 On Christmas Eve 1914, shortly after the outbreak of World War I, Christie and Agatha were married at Emmanuel Church, Clifton, Bristol, close to the home of his parents.
 Christie was progressively promoted during the war until he became colonel.
 He was mentioned in despatches five times; and, at the end of the war, he received a DSO and a CMG.

 Life with Agatha Christie

 The British Empire Exhibition Tour.
 From left to right – Archie Christie, Major Belcher, Mr Bates (secretary) and Agatha.